 Sun Ray DTU on-screen display (OSD) icons contain information that can help the administrator understand and debug network configuration problems.
 The amount of information encoded into the icons has been significantly expanded in the firmware delivered with Sun Ray Server Software.
-The icon structure and progression are described in detail in "Troubleshooting and Tuning Tips" on page 195.
-Recent updates to Sun Ray DTU firmware include OSD icons that are larger and easier to read than previous versions.
-The icon message codes and DHCP states they display, however, remain the same and are listed in TABLE B-1 and TABLE B-2 respectively.
+The icon structure and progression are described in detail in Appendix B. Recent updates to Sun Ray DTU firmware include OSD icons that are larger and easier to read than previous versions.
+The icon message codes and DHCP states they display, however, remain the same and are listed in Table B-1 on page 172 and Table B-2 on page 174 respectively.